firmata/protocol/README.md

 Some hints for drafting a new proposal:

-* If your proposal is sysex-based (it likely will be), try to limit the COMMAND byte (2nd byte in the sysex message) to a single value.
-Use sub-commands (3rd byte) as necessary if you have more than one message.
-See the [stepper.md](stepper.md) file for an example.
-Note the use of `0x72` for the COMMAND and how each section has a unique subcommand (0x00 = config, 0x01 = step).
+* See [feature-registry.md](https://github.com/firmata/protocol/blob/master/feature-registry.md) for information on proposing a new feature and requesting a feature ID.
-* The range of values of the COMMAND is any avaliable byte in the range of 0x10 - 0x7F.
-See the Sysex Message Format section of the [protocol.md](protocol.md) document for the currently used COMMAND values (you may not use any of these values).
+* Use sub-commands (3rd byte) as necessary if you have more than one message.
+See the [stepper-2.0.md](stepper-2.0.md) file for an example.
+Note the use of `0x62` for the feature ID and how each section has an enumerated set of subcommands (0x00 = config, 0x01 = stop, 02 = step, etc).
 * It's okay to have optional values in a sysex message as long as those values are all at the end of the message.
-See the bytes 10 - 13 of the Stepper step message in [stepper.md](stepper.md)
+See the bytes 8 - 11 of the Stepper `to` message in [stepper-2.0.md](stepper-2.0.md)
 * Try to keep your sysex messages as short as possible.
 * Pack bits if necessary.
 See the Response message for **Report encoder's position** in [encoder.md](encoder.md) for an example (also note how this was documented following the response message... please include similar documentation if you use bit packing in your proposal).
 * If your proposal uses any of the available non-sysex midi messages, the number of bytes in the message must correspond to the number of bytes in the midi message.
 The meaning however does not need to be the same.
-However if the midi message is part of a range of values (such as Note Off (0x80)) then the Firmata message must also be a range (such as a range of pins).
+However if the midi message uses channels (such as Note Off (0x80)) then the Firmata message must also use channels since a midi parser may expect this.